Yasir-TechGuy/CTF-Rooms-Write-up/TryHackMe_CTF_easy_peasy_writeup.md

 ## Overview

-Easy Peasy is a medium-difficulty CTF on TryHackMe that covers web enumeration, hash cracking, steganography, and Linux privilege escalation.
+Easy Peasy is an easy-difficulty CTF on TryHackMe that covers web enumeration, hash cracking, steganography, and Linux privilege escalation.
 It was trickier than expected because services were running on non-standard ports, and credentials were hidden using multiple layers of encoding.

 This was my second CTF room on the Junior Penetration Tester path, done to reinforce what I learned in the Intro to Web Hacking module.